MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-optimize-dot-net-activities.md

 ### Deactivate `generatePublisherEvidence` in `policymodule.exe.config`

+To deactivate `generatePublisherEvidence` in `policymodule.exe.config`, follow these steps:

 ::: moniker range="<=sc-orch-2019"
 1. Locate the file `C:\Program Files (x86)\Microsoft System Center\Orchestrator\Runbook Server\policymodule.exe.config` on the runbook server that executes runbooks containing an activity referencing a .NET assembly.
 ::: moniker-end